Julien-Paillassa/MediConnect/README.md

 docker exec -it mediconnect-db sh -c 'psql -U postgres -d mediconnect < /tmp/seeds.sql' docker exec -it mediconnect-api sh -c 'npm run datasets:import'
 ```

 ℹ️ `npm run datasets:import` will import the drug datasets from the `datasets` folder.
+ℹ️ `npm run datasets:update` will retrieve datasets from government API and then import them into the database.

 ### Migrations

 Inside `mediconnect-api` container:

 ```sh